input-output-hk/mithril/docs/root/mithril/mithril-network/client.md

 :::info

-The **Mithril Client** node is used to restore a **Cardano full node** by retrieving, from a Mithril Aggregator, a remote snapshot, its certificate chain and by verifying their validity thanks to the Mithril cryptographic primitives.
+The **Mithril Client** node is used to restore a **Cardano full node** by retrieving, from a **Mithril Aggregator**, a remote snapshot, its certificate chain and by verifying their validity thanks to the Mithril cryptographic primitives.

 :::